Alex-twn/STM32MP15x_workshop/readme.md

 There are several ways to program the generated binaries

 * Update can be done over via a network interface
-* Update can be done connecting the SDCard directly on the Linux host
+* Update can be done connecting the SD Card directly on the Linux host
-* Update can be done connecting the SDCard on STM32MP157A-DK1 board using U-Boot <= **we will use this method**
+* Update can be done connecting the SD Card on STM32MP157A-DK1 board using U-Boot <= **we will use this method**

 #### 2.5.1 Enable USB mass storage mode in U-Boot